microsoft/ML-For-Beginners/6-NLP/3-Translation-Sentiment/README.md

 # Translation and sentiment analysis with ML

-In the previous lessons you learned how to build a basic bot using TextBlob, a library that embeds ML behind-the-scenes to perform basic NLP tasks such as noun phrase extraction.
-Another important challenge in computational linguistics is accurate *translation* of a sentence from one spoken or written language to another.
+In the previous lessons you learned how to build a basic bot using `TextBlob`, a library that embeds ML behind-the-scenes to perform basic NLP tasks such as noun phrase extraction.
+Another important challenge in computational linguistics is accurate _translation_ of a sentence from one spoken or written language to another.

 ## [Pre-lecture quiz](https://jolly-sea-0a877260f.azurestaticapps.net/quiz/35/)

-This is a very hard problem compounded by the fact that there are thousands of languages and each can have very different grammar rules.
+Translation is a very hard problem compounded by the fact that there are thousands of languages and each can have very different grammar rules.
 One approach is to convert the formal grammar rules for one language, such as English, into a non-language dependent structure, and then translate it by converting back to another language.
-This means that you would take the following steps:
+This approach means that you would take the following steps:

-1. Identify or tag the words in input language into nouns, verbs etc.
+1. **Identification**, identify or tag the words in input language into nouns, verbs etc.
-2. Produce a direct translation of each word in the target language format
+2. **Create translation**.
+Produce a direct translation of each word in the target language format.

+### Example sentence, English to Irish

+In 'English', the sentence _I feel happy_ is three words in the order:

+- **subject** (I)
+- **verb** (feel)
+- **adjective** (happy)

-> ☘️ **Example**: In **English**, the simple sentence `I feel happy` is 3 words in the order **subject** (I), **verb** (feel), **adjective** (happy).
-However, in the **Irish** language, the same sentence has a very different grammatical structure - emotions like "*happy*" or "*sad*" are expressed as being *upon* you.
+However, in the 'Irish' language, the same sentence has a very different grammatical structure - emotions like "*happy*" or "*sad*" are expressed as being *upon* you.

 The English phrase `I feel happy` in Irish would be `Tá athas orm`.
 A *literal* translation would be `Happy is upon me`.

-Of course, an Irish speaker translating to English would say `I feel happy`, not `Happy is upon me`, because they understand the meaning of the sentence, even if the words and sentence structure are different.
-The formal order for the sentence in Irish are **verb** (Tá or is), **adjective** (athas, or happy), **subject** (orm, or upon me).
+An Irish speaker translating to English would say `I feel happy`, not `Happy is upon me`, because they understand the meaning of the sentence, even if the words and sentence structure are different.

+The formal order for the sentence in Irish are:

+- **verb** (Tá or is)
+- **adjective** (athas, or happy)
+- **subject** (orm, or upon me)

 ## Translation

 A naive translation program might translate words only, ignoring the sentence structure.

 ✅ If you've learned a second (or third or more) language as an adult, you might have started by thinking in your native language, translating a concept word by word in your head to the second language, and then speaking out your translation.
 This is similar to what naive translation computer programs are doing.
 It's important to get past this phase to attain fluency!

 Naive translation leads to bad (and sometimes hilarious) mistranslations: `I feel happy` translates literally to `Mise bhraitheann athas` in Irish.
 That means (literally) `me feel happy` and is not a valid Irish sentence.
 Even though English and Irish are languages spoken on two closely neighboring islands, they are very different languages with different grammar structures.

 > You can watch some videos about Irish linguistic traditions such as [this one](https://www.youtube.com/watch?v=mRIaLSdRMMs)

 ### Machine learning approaches

 So far, you've learned about the formal rules approach to natural language processing.
 Another approach is to ignore the meaning of the words, and _instead use machine learning to detect patterns_.
 This can work in translation if you have lots of text (a *corpus*) or texts (*corpora*) in both the origin and target languages.

 For instance, consider the case of *Pride and Prejudice*, a well-known English novel written by Jane Austen in 1813.
-If you consult the  book in English and a human translation of the book in *French*, you could detect phrases in one that are idiomatically translated into the other.
+If you consult the book in English and a human translation of the book in *French*, you could detect phrases in one that are _idiomatically_ translated into the other.
 You'll do that in a minute.

 For instance, when an English phrase such as `I have no money` is translated literally to French, it might become `Je n'ai pas de monnaie`.
 "Monnaie" is a tricky french 'false cognate', as 'money' and 'monnaie' are not synonymous.
 A better translation that a human might make would be `Je n'ai pas d'argent`, because it better conveys the meaning that you have no money (rather than 'loose change' which is the meaning of 'monnaie').

-If a ML model has enough human translations to build a model on, it can improve the accuracy of translations by identifying common patterns in texts that have been previously translated by expert human speakers of both languages.
+If an ML model has enough human translations to build a model on, it can improve the accuracy of translations by identifying common patterns in texts that have been previously translated by expert human speakers of both languages.

-### Task: Translation
+### Exercise - translation

-You can use TextBlob to translate sentences.
+You can use `TextBlob` to translate sentences.
 Try the famous first line of **Pride and Prejudice**:

 ```python
 from textblob import TextBlob